aroberge/avantpy/proposal/idea.md

 ## What is AvantPy?

 - AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concept in a given human language.
-- AvantPy is a preprocessor, that converts programs written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.
+- AvantPy is a preprocessor, that takes a program written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.
   - A given program could include a mix of code written in normal Python and in a specific dialect.
 - AvantPy also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for users.